gocd/go-cookbook/README.md

 If you have been using go-cookbook previously then please note that:

  * cookbook has been renamed to `gocd`, just like root namespace of attributes.
- * Windows support has been dropped temporarily
+ * Windows support in on best-effort basis

 ### Java